7. What specific benefits are there to working with Nola Capital?

 industry partner or our own resources used to complete the financing process.

-Our clients are individuals, companies and governmental agencies that are seeking capital.
+Our clients are individuals, companies and municipalities that are seeking capital.

-Our firm works almost exclusively with existing clients but we do accept 1-2 high quality clients each year in the industries
+Our firm works almost exclusively with existing clients but we do accept a few high quality clients each year in the

 accountants, attorneys, commercial bankers, corporate officers, industry partners and other professionals aware of our